gofynd/fdk-client-javascript/README.md

 ```

-> Setting `saleschannel_events_sync` as "manual" means, you will have to manually enable saleschannel level event for individual saleschannel.
-Default value here is "automatic" and event will be subscribed for all sales channels.
+> Setting `subscribed_saleschannel` as "specific" means, you will have to manually subscribe saleschannel level event for individual saleschannel.
+Default value here is "all" and event will be subscribed for all sales channels.
 For enabling events manually use function `enableSalesChannelWebhook`.
 To disable receiving events for a saleschannel use function `disableSalesChannelWebhook`.